defsprite/tagmob/README.md

 To create a tagmob, you basically need two things:

   * A list containing your tags.
-  * At least one cufon font registered after loading tagmob.js (I have provided a free Helvetica style font by Manfred Klein for your convenience).
+  * At least one [Cufón][cufon] font registered after loading tagmob.js (I have provided a free Helvetica style font by Manfred Klein for your convenience).

 The list should provide words directly inside the `<li>`elements and a `data-count` attribute, sorted in descending order: